What does flood prone or land liable to flooding mean?

 Prior to submitting plans for approval with your building surveyor or the Shire's Statutory Planning Unit it is essential to determine whether the site is flood prone and if so what the flood level is.
 If this is not completed early in the project design stage it can cause significant delays in gaining final approval as elements such as building heights may need to be amended.

-To determine whether the proposed building site is prone to flooding a Property Information Application Form(DOC, 87KB) needs to be submitted to the Shire.
+To determine whether the proposed building site is prone to flooding a Property Information Application Form(PDF, 172KB) needs to be submitted to the Shire.
 This form will also provide other important information needed when designing building works.

-To apply for a Report and Consent dispensation for flood prone land, please complete the Application to Build on Flood Prone Land(DOCX, 77KB)
+To apply for a Report and Consent dispensation for flood prone land, please complete the Application to Build on Flood Prone Land(PDF, 577KB)

 Maps of declared flood prone areas can be viewed at Declared Flood Prone Area Maps

-Download Report and Consent Part 4 Application Form(DOCX, 173KB)
+Download: Report and Consent Part 5 Application Form(PDF, 599KB)

 Please Note: The Planning Scheme will override the Building Regulations.
 Properties located in an area with controls under the Planning Scheme must comply with any siting requirements of the local planning scheme and this may override the requirement for this report and consent.
 Please contact the Shire’s Statutory Planning Unit for further information on 5950 1010.

-Download Report and Consent-Part 5 Application Form(PDF, 189KB)
+Download Report and Consent Part 6 Application Form(PDF, 519KB)

 To apply for report and consent (dispensation) to vary the requirements relating to projections beyond the street alignments please download the above application form.